 - Islam gave her the right to testify alone in many cases related to lineage and breastfeeding, while the testimony of a man alone is never accepted under any circumstances.

 - Islam has mercy on women by ordering another woman to testify with her in documenting transaction contracts.
 Because she does not work much in financial matters and commercial transactions, hence she wouldn’t bear the responsibility alone.

-- Islam had mercy on the woman, so it deprived her from martyrdom in blood and felonies in appreciation of her weakness, and out of concern for her feelings when she sees accidents.
+- Islam had mercy on the woman, so it exempted her from the testimony in blood and felonies incidents in appreciation of her weakness, and out of concern for her feelings when she sees accidents.

 - Islam had mercy on the woman, so he gave her inheritance from her husband, her brothers, her children, and her parents.
 Though she doesn’t bear any of the alimony, so she takes half because the man is the one who spends on her in only four cases, and in thirty cases she inherits equally or twice as much, or she inherits and does not inherit from the man at all.

 - Islam has mercy on a woman and forbids her to marry without a guardian or witnesses, so that she will not be accused of her honor and lineage of her children.